INSIGHT-Ukraine seeks to rebuild economy with defiant small businesses

 Yulia Zavalniuk, whose small Villa Verde flower farm about 40 km west of Kyiv was heavily damaged by Russian forces four days into the war, initially contemplated moving to Slovakia, but decided to relocate to Lviv temporarily, while selling plants to keep paying salaries and cover basic business costs.

 "Now is the time for us – small entrepreneurs," she told Reuters.
 "We have to be the most creative, service- and quality- oriented to produce goods, sell them and pay taxes," she said.
-(Reporting by Andrea Shalal; Editing by Frank Jack Daniel)
+(Reporting by Andrea Shalal; Editing by Frank Jack Daniel and Jane Merriman)